-One cell does it all: Sensory input to motor output in one worm neuronNovember 21st, 2012 in Neuroscience
+One cell does it all: Sensory input to motor output in one worm neuronNovember 21, 2012 in Medicine & Health / Neuroscience

 Caenorhabditis elegans, with just 302 neurons, has long been considered an ideal model system for the study of the nervous system.
 New research, however, is suggesting that the worms' "simple" nervous system may be much more complex than originally thought.
 In a new study of worm locomotion, researchers show that a single type of motor neuron harbors an entire sensorimotor loop.